 For example, check school bags regularly so you are not caught out by costume days and the like.

-Give yourself something to look forward and some regular pit-stops to regather energy, even if it is just the odd long weekend.
+Give yourself something to look forward and some regular pit-stops to regather energy, even if it is just the odd long weekend or a duvet evening.

 This can cut down on commuting time [although commutes, depending on whether you get a seat, can be used to catch up on reading, etc] and break the week up.

 What tasks can be shared with your partner?
 Can the kids take over some responsibilities?
 Delegation at work can help others get valuable experience.
 If you can’t delegate home chores to immediate family or friends, can you outsource?
-That includes getting in a cleaner [or could you share with a neighbour or friend] if you can afford it.
+That might include getting in a cleaner [or could you share with a neighbour or friend] if you can afford it.

 You can save yourself some extra minutes.
 They all add up.